pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 From the man page:
-`gets` - "Get a string from standard input (DEPRECATED)" and also ++ Never use this function ++
+`gets` - "Get a string from standard input (DEPRECATED)"

+and also Never use this function

-so yeah, makes sense this will be used in a ctf
+So yeah, makes sense this will be used in a ctf

-furthr down the man page we get a description of hop gets works:
+further down the man page we get a description of how gets works:
 ```
 gets()  reads  a  line from stdin into the buffer pointed to by s until
        either a terminating newline or EOF, which it replaces with a null byte
        ('\0').
 No check for buffer overrun is performed (see BUGS below).
 ```

-What that means is that gets accepts one argument, which will be the address in memeory it writes to, and then it will write to it everything it reads in, with no regard to the acual size of available at the address in memory, so we can write past the buffer, overflowing it, to get to a new place in memory...hence the name buffer overflow.
+What that means is that gets accepts one argument, which will be the address in memeory it writes to, and then it will write to it everything it reads in, with no regard to the actual size of available buffer at the address in memory, so we can write past the buffer, overflowing it, to get to a new place in memory...hence the name buffer overflow.

 So we have a decent understanding of what we want to: overflow the gets buffer and some how get that to run the get_shell command.

 We Just need to know how to do that. and that brings us to a very important concept, the Stack Frame.

 ##Stack Frame
-There are different types of memory segemtns, i don't want to go into the details of them here (Because I don't actually know ther details) but feel free to read about them [here](https://en.wikipedia.org/wiki/Data_segment)
+There are different types of memory segments, i don't want to go into the details of them here (Because I don't actually know ther details) but feel free to read about them [here](https://en.wikipedia.org/wiki/Data_segment)

 But we just want to focus on the  Stack, and stack frames.

-The stack is composed of stack frames that get pushed onto the top of a stack frame when ever a function is called.
+The stack is composed of stack frames that get pushed onto the top of a stack when ever a function is called.
 A stack frame is how a function keeps track of its state without corrupting other functions.

-A stack frames holds information abou a functions local varibles, the location in memory that the function must return to, and the location on the stack of the frame of its parent (the function that called the current function)
+A stack frames holds information about a functions local varibles, the location in memory that the function must return to, and the location on the stack of the frame of its parent (the function that called the current function)

 It may help to visualize what is going on: